Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/MEVnEXd.jpg)

-Testing the fit of the top with the curing walls.
+I tested the fit of the top with the curing walls.

 ![image](https://i.imgur.com/8UplXpV.jpg)

-Glued the top to the walls, and applied tons of pressure using clamps and some textbooks to join the wood.
+I wood glued the top to the walls, and applied tons of pressure using clamps and some textbooks to join the wood.

 ![image](https://i.imgur.com/8v1nStO.jpg)

-The only picture I could find of the finished pure wooden B0XX, with the Arduino that just showed up.
+This is the only picture I could find of the finished pure wooden B0XX, with the Arduino that just showed up.

 ![image](https://i.imgur.com/mLYnbQ7.jpg)

 Here's a link to the template I used.
-Print the document on 8.5"x11" paper, and cut along the lines, to get your 8"x16" template.
+Print the document on 8.5"x11" paper, and cut along the lines to get your 8"x16" template.

 https://drive.google.com/file/d/1a7MxgeOgtNVZLJR3XxBTWMSy3c9NhZ1_/view?usp=sharing

-Taped the template to my B0XX, marking the center points with a thumbtack.
+Taping the template to my B0XX, I marked the center points with a thumbtack.

 ![image](https://i.imgur.com/yBqV9HB.jpg)

-B0XX after cutting the holes with a 15/16" spade bit.
+This is the B0XX after cutting the holes with a 15/16" spade bit.

 ![image](https://i.imgur.com/M9v4XDy.jpg)

-Cut a piece of 2' x 2' piece of plywood to be the bottom.
+I cut a piece of 2' x 2' piece of plywood to be the bottom.
 As I write this, the paint is drying on the bottom.
-Did this last.
+I did this last.

 ![image](https://i.imgur.com/lebgWjP.jpg)

-Painted the top, and sides using multiple layers of spraypaint, and then brushed on 3 layers of minwax polycrylic to make it smoother and a bit more protected.
+I painted the top and sides using multiple layers of spray paint, and then brushed on 3 layers of minwax polycrylic to make it smoother and a bit more protected.

 ![image](https://i.imgur.com/nJz8njy.jpg)

 Next up was the internals.
-Here you can see the OBSF24 Blues, and the cables I spliced together to connect the buttons to the Arduino.
-Bought a pack of 10 double ended cables with .110" QCD's, cut them in half, and spliced them to jumper cables that I also cut in half, soldering and heatshrinking them.
-Also pictured is a gamecube controller cable that I desoldered from a dead GCC I bought from ebay.
+Here you can see the OBSF-24 Blues and the cables I spliced together to connect the buttons to the Arduino.

+Custom wire process:
+* Bought a pack of 10 double ended cables with .110" QDC's and cut them in half
+* Cut male to male jumper wires in half
+* Strip the ends of these wires
+* Solder the ends together, and put heat shrink over the joint.

+Also pictured is a Gamecube controller cable that I desoldered from a dead GCC I bought from ebay.

 ![image](https://i.imgur.com/eLWxTKm.jpg)

-Wiring is messy since I made the cables much longer than they need to be unfortunately.
-I used a common groundcable with 30 .110" connectors, a 5v to 3.3v converter, and a common ground / 5V panel from another project I did.
+The wiring is messy since I made the cables much longer than they need to be unfortunately.
+I used a common ground daisy chain cable with 30 .110" connectors, a 5v to 3.3v converter, and a common ground / 5V panel from another project I did.

 ![image](https://i.imgur.com/z4oZP2O.jpg)